ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 Before the interferogram can be unwrapped, it must be filtered to remove noise.
 This is accomplished using an adaptive spectral filtering algorithm.
 This adaptive interferogram filtering aims to reduce phase noise, increase the accuracy of the interferometric phase, and reduce the number of interferogram residues as an aid to phase unwrapping.
 In this case, residues are points in the interferogram where the sum of the phase differences between pixels around a closed path is not 0.0, which indicates a jump in phase.

 Another step before unwrapping is to create a coherence mask to guide the phase unwrapping process.
-The coherence is estimated from the normalized interferogram and the co-registered intensity images using an MLI estimator with retangular weighting with a 5x5 moving window.
+The coherence is estimated from the normalized interferogram and the co-registered intensity images using an MLI estimator with rectangular weighting with a 5x5 moving window.
 This file has values from 0.0 (total decorrelation) to 1.0 (perfectly coherent).
 The coherence is then turned into a mask wherein all pixels are either 0 (don't unwrap) or 1 (unwrap).
-Any input pixel with a coherence less that 0.1 or an intensity below 0.2 are set to zero and not used during unwrapping.
+Any input pixel with a coherence less than 0.1 or an intensity below 0.2 are set to zero and not used during unwrapping.

 ### Geocoding and Product Creation